 Service By Alternative Means

-In this case, the next step to divorce is to serve your spouse by court-approved alternative means.
+In this case, the next step is to serve your spouse by court-approved alternative means.
 This is basically the final legal hoop to jump through.

 It shows that you did the leg work and legitimately tried every possible option.
-The court must sign off on this measure, which is why it’s vital to document efforts to find your spouse, even if it ultimately proves unsuccessful.
+The court must sign off on this measure, which is why it’s vital to document efforts to find your spouse, even if your search ultimately proves unsuccessful.

 Service by Publication